elastic/kibana/style_guides/css_style_guide.md

 </div>
 ```

-To avoid the combinatorial explosion of classes with such groupings and thier
+To avoid the combinatorial explosion of classes with such groupings and their
 modifiers, it is permissible to nest a block's selector under another block's
 selector if: